An ellipse usually looks like a squashed circle.

 π × a × b

-(where a is the length of the Semi-major Axis, and b is the length of the Semi-minor Axis.
+where a is the length of the Semi-major Axis, and b is the length of the Semi-minor Axis.
 Be careful: a and b go from the edge to the center.

 Rather strangely, the perimeter of an ellipse is very difficult to calculate, so I created a special page for the subject: read Perimeter of an Ellipse for more details.